openwallet-foundation/owl-agent-test-harness/README.md

 behave -D Alice=http://localhost:8070 -D Bob=http://localhost:8020
 ```

-This is the revers of the default configuration in `behave.ini`, and reverses the roles that the Alice and Bob agents will play in the test scenarios.
+This is the reverse of the default configuration in `behave.ini`, and reverses the roles that the Alice and Bob agents will play in the test scenarios.

 ... or use any ports that you like!!!